raim/cqgels/mail_oshea_johnson.md

+---
+geometry: margin=4cm,top=2.5cm
+---

+\pagenumbering{gobble}

 Dear Prof. O'Shea and Prof. Johnson,

 A few years ago I was inspired by your publications on the involvement of DNA supercoiling in the diurnal and circadian gene expression in cyanobacteria, Woelfle et al. 2007 [1] and Vijayan et al. 2009 [2], both in PNAS.
 We have now published a preprint on our own analyses of DNA supercoiling in *Synechocystis* [3], and I am in the process of submitting this to a journal.
 However, there is a minor problem:

 In this publication, we use chloroquine-agarose gel electrophoresis of endogenous plasmids.
 We had established and adapted this method